-Two hooks library parameters are supported:
+Two hooks library parameters for text file are supported:

 - path the directory in which the forensic file(s) will be written.
 The default value is [prefix]/var/lib/kea.
 The directory must exist. - base-name an arbitrary value which is used in conjunction with the current system date to form the current forensic file name.
 It defaults to kea-legal.